scare-scale/ScareScale/src/content/movie/the-parenting-2025.md

 ---
-name: "The Parenting"
+name: The Parenting
-tmdbId: "850920"
+tmdbId: '850920'
 tmdbPosterId: /5lMu14IMuHo0hKYCwCIogt7IioX.jpg
 releaseDate: 2025-03-12
 categoryRatings:
-    gore: 0
+  gore: 7
-    creepy: 0
+  creepy: 4
-    jumpscares: 0
+  jumpscares: 3
-    suspense: 0
+  suspense: 4
-    psychological: 0
+  psychological: 2
 tmdbBackdropId: /h4peDpoepEmErFwBeoIE4yZ1pvJ.jpg
-synopsis: "Boyfriends Josh and Rohan plan a weekend getaway to introduce their parents, only to discover that their rental is home to a 400-year-old poltergeist."
+synopsis: Boyfriends Josh and Rohan plan a weekend getaway to introduce their parents, only to discover that their rental is home to a 400-year-old poltergeist.
+aiRatings: true
 ---